aboutcode-org/scancode-toolkit/docs/source/getting-started/newcomer.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-Maintaining a comprehensive, accurate, updated and effective documentation is very important as that directly affects the acceptability of Scancode Toolkit.
+Maintaining a comprehensive, accurate, updated and effective documentation is very important as that directly affects the acceptability of ScanCode-Toolkit.

-To contribute to Scancode Toolkit Documentation, first refer the :ref:`contrib_doc_dev` section.
+To contribute to ScanCode-Toolkit Documentation, first refer the :ref:`contrib_doc_dev` section.

 The sections in this page cover the following: